-• Illegal Federal irrigation subsidies.
+- Illegal Federal irrigation subsidies.
 See Pub.
-225.

-• Bartering income.

-• Income from discharge of indebtedness.
+225. - Bartering income. - Income from cancellation of debt.
 Generally, if a debt is canceled or forgiven, you must include the canceled amount in income.
-If a Federal agency, financial institution, or credit union canceled or forgave a debt you owed of \$600 or more, it should send you a Form 1099-C, or similar statement, by January 31, 2003, showing the amount of debt canceled in 2002.
-However, certain solvent farmers may exclude discharged qualified farm indebtedness from income.
-To find out if you must include any discharge of indebtedness in income, see Pub.
-225.

-• State gasoline or fuel tax refund you received in 2002.

-• The amount of credit for Federal tax paid on fuels claimed on your 2001 Form 1040.

-• The amount of credit for alcohol used as a fuel that was entered on Form 6478.

-• Any recapture of excess depreciation, including any section 179 expense deduction, if the business use percentage of any listed property decreased to 50% or less in 2002.
+If a Federal agency, financial institution, or credit union canceled or forgave a debt you owed of \$600 or more, it should send you a Form 1099-C, or similar statement, by February 2, 2004, showing the amount of debt canceled in 2003.
+However, certain solvent farmers may exclude canceled qualified farm indebtedness from income.
+To find out if you must include any cancellation of debt in income, see Pub.
+225. - State gasoline or fuel tax refund you received in 2003. - The amount of credit for Federal tax paid on fuels claimed on your 2002 Form 1040. - The amount of credit for alcohol used as fuel that was entered on Form 6478. - Any recapture of excess depreciation, including any section 179 expense deduction, if the business use percentage of any listed property decreased to 50% or less in 2003.
 Use Form 4797 to figure the recapture.
-See the instructions for Schedule C, line 13, on page C-4 for the definition of listed property.

-• The inclusion amount on leased listed property (other than vehicles) when the business use percentage drops to 50% or less.
+See the instructions for Schedule C, line 13, on page C-4 for the definition of listed property. - The inclusion amount on leased listed property (other than vehicles) when the business use percentage drops to 50% or less.
 See Pub.
-946 to figure the amount.

-• Any recapture of the deduction for clean-fuel vehicles used in your business and clean-fuel vehicle refueling property.
+946 to figure the amount. - Any recapture of the deduction for clean-fuel vehicles used in your farming business and clean-fuel vehicle refueling property.
 For details on how to figure recapture, see Pub.
-535.

-• The gain or loss on the sale of commodity futures contracts if the contracts were made to protect you from price changes.
+535. - The gain or loss on the sale of commodity futures contracts if the contracts were made to protect you from price changes.
 These are a form of business insurance and are considered hedges.
 If you had a loss in a closed futures contract, enclose it in parentheses.